 Laser resurfacing can improve a variety of skin imperfections including facial lines and wrinkles, uneven pigmentation and scars.
-Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., offers laser skin resurfacing for men and women who live in and around Indianapolis, IN.
+Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., offers laser skin resurfacing for men and women who live in and around Indianapolis, Indiana.

 What Is Laser Skin Resurfacing?

 Laser skin resurfacing, also known as a laser peel, is a procedure which uses a carbon dioxide (CO2) laser device to instantly vaporize the damaged top layer of skin in order to improve the appearance of facial lines, wrinkles, scars and uneven pigmentation.
 The entire face or just specific areas may be treated.
 The result is smoother, more youthful-looking skin.

 How Do I Know If I’m A Good Candidate For Laser Skin Resurfacing?

 If you are physically healthy, realistic in your expectations and seeking an improvement in facial lines and other blemishes, you may be a good candidate for laser resurfacing.
 Pigmentation changes may be more likely to occur after treatment for patients with olive, brown or black skin.